Central Gymnastics Academy

 9. The fire service should be informed immediately of all fires, no matter how small.

-10. Normally, fire drills should be held at least once per term preferably at the commencement of each term.
+10. Normally, fire drills should be held at least twice per Year.

 11. Circumstances will dictate whether fire fighting should be attempted by the coaches, however, it is emphasized that fire fighting must always come second to the safety of life.